Trails conditions

 Ensure intelligent, responsible development that meets the needs of current generations without compromising the ability of future generations to meet their own needs.

-To give substance to our ambitions to avoid anarchic exploitation of the territory, the Vallée Bras-du-Nord cooperative has adopted, from the outset, the principles of sustainable development in tourism.
-We have made this not only our philosophy, but also our duty and, above all, our responsibility.
+To give substance to our ambition of preventing uncontrolled exploitation of the land, Vallée Bras-du-Nord Cooperative adopted, from the very beginning, the principles of sustainable tourism development.
+These principles have become not only a philosophy, but also a duty — and above all, an environmental and social responsibility.

 The strength of our model